How to Remove Moiré Patterns in Photos Using Lightroom Classic

 How to Remove a Moiré Pattern in Lightroom

-Unfortunately, there’s no tool available to fully remove a moiré pattern in Lightroom.
-Because the issue actually lies in the camera’s sensor, we can only do our to mitigate the problem in post-production—we can’t remove it entirely.
-This is one of those instances where a slightly different aperture, changing the angle of the camera, or adjusting the lighting of the subject would be the best options for removing a moiré pattern.
+Unfortunately, there’s no tool to fully remove a moiré pattern in Lightroom.
+Because the issue actually lies in the camera’s sensor, we can only do our best to mitigate the problem in post-production—we can’t remove it entirely.
+This is one of those instances where a slightly different aperture, changing the angle of the camera, or adjusting the of the subject would be the best options for removing a moiré pattern.

 moire pattern examplemoire pattern examplemoire pattern example